mosa/MOSA-Project/docs/command-line-arguments.rst

 Command Line Arguments
 ######################

-The command line arguments serve as shortcuts to common set of :doc:`settings-options` used by the MOSA tool sets.
+The command line arguments serve as shortcuts to the common set of :doc:`settings-options` used by the MOSA tools.

-.. tip:: Specific settings may also be specified on the command line using the ``-setting`` argument.
+.. tip:: Specific settings may also be specified on the command line using the ``-setting`` or ``-s`` arguments.
 For example to set the ``Compiler.OutputFile`` settings with ``Mosa.HelloWorld.x86.bin``, pass the following two arguments ``-setting Compiler.OutputFile=Mosa.HelloWorld.x86.bin`` on the command line.

 Below are the command line arguments available: